mattkia/SGDIR/README.md

 # Learning Diffeomorphism for Image Registration with Time-Continuous Networks using Semigroup Regularization
-This is the official repository of the SGDIR paper submitted to IEEE Transactions on Medical Imaging.
+This is the official repository of the SGDIR paper.

 ## Installing the dependencies
 This package is written in Python 3.10.
 To install the dependencies, run the following command